 - The credit limit does not apply to candidates at other institutions who are in transfer agreement programs with the College of Engineering.
 The credit limit does apply to individuals who have completed a bachelor’s degree.

 - The General College Requirements for Cross-Campus Students (see below) outlines the minimum requirements for admission consideration to a degree program in the College of Engineering (CoE).
 Admission is competitive and dependent on program capacity.
 The admissions committee considers applicants’ grades/grade trends, academic rigor, and personal statement.
 Meeting minimum requirements does not guarantee admission to a CoE degree program.
 Most competitive applications will show academic rigor typical of engineering curricula.

 The General College Requirements for Cross-Campus Students outlines the minimum requirements for admission consideration to a degree program in the College of Engineering (CoE).
 Admission is competitive and dependent on program capacity.
 The admissions committee considers applicants’ grades/grade trends, academic rigor, and personal statement.
 Meeting minimum requirements does not guarantee admission to a CoE degree program.
 Most competitive applications will show academic rigor typical of engineering curricula.

-Program Capacity: When the number of applicants who meet the General College Requirements exceeds the capacity of a particular program, admissions will be limited to the program’s capacity.
+Program Capacity: When the number of highly qualified applicants exceeds the capacity of a particular program, admissions will be limited to the program’s capacity.

 Full-time Semester: In their UW-Madison coursework, students must carry a minimum of one 12 credit hour semester.